mopidy/mopidy-mpris/README.rst

 - Add a ``mpris/bus_type`` config value for making Mopidy-MPRIS connect to the D-Bus system bus instead of the session bus.
 (Fixes: #9, PR: #10)

+- Update tests to pass with Mopidy 1.0.

 v1.1.1 (2014-01-22)
 -------------------